irisliucy/race-on/README.md

-# Race On self-driving car competition
+# Race On self-driving car

 ### Race-on competition result
 We won the third place overall in USC [Race-on](https://raceon.io/) competition in Spring 2020.